Introduction

 This is the dual-write problem: updating two systems without a shared transaction.

 Most module communication is synchronous calls—simple and direct.
-Events handle reactions and loose coupling.
-The outbox adds reliability when you can't afford to lose events.
+Use them when you need data to proceed.

 Part 6: Errors and Validation